In Vitro Fertilization (IVF)

-Who should consider IVF?
+Who should consider in vitro fertilization?

 Overall, IVF can help some patients experience pregnancy and parenthood who would otherwise not be able to.
 This includes women in their late 30s or early 40s (see age related infertility below), women otherwise struggling to conceive due to ovulatory problems, anatomical issues or male infertility factors, men and women who need donor sperm or eggs, and same sex couples.